monisha30/coin-desk-application/README.md

 ### Dependencies

-* Requires JDK 11 for compiling and running the application
+* Requires JDK 11 or above for compiling and running the application

 ### Executing program